MomentaiChris26/AccioCurios/README.md

 ## 4.2 ERD Design and interaction

 The interaction in the ERD is based on a simple design where the relationships revolve around the listings table.
-In regards to the ERD, the interaction occurs around the Listings table, which is the application's foundation is built around.
+In regards to the ERD, the interaction occurs around the Listings table, which is the application's foundation that is built around.

 Both Conditions and Categories table in the ERD were separated from Listings for two purposes.
 First, it was done to normalise the data in the database and secondly it provides an opportunity to implement a filter option in application, where listings with specific conditions or categories can be retrieved.
 Both tables contain one field and a primary key, and their only relationship is to the listings table.

 Within the Listings table, contains attributes relevant for a complete listing.
 The listings table contains three foreign keys.
 Conditions and Categories are separated from Listings to normalise the data.
 The listing table will store the Condition and Category ids and will reference them when the listing is created.
-The third foreign key ensures that the listing belong to the user that created it.
+The third foreign key ensures that the listing belongs to the user that created it.
 The comments table has two foreign keys and a text body.
 The Listing table also has relationships to comments and purchase histories tables.

 The comments table has two foreign keys and a text body.
 Firstly, it contains a foreign key to the listings table.
 This ensures it only relates to a specific listing rather than just any listing.
 The second foreign key is the user_id.
 The purpose of having the reference to the user table is to assign the comment made on that specific listing to a particular user in the database.
 This means that a listing can have multiple comments and assigns different comments under that listing to different users, which allows the ability for users to have discussions or send queries in relation to the listing.